ak47/my_dev_tooling/pr_notifier/README.md

 # This will notify about PRs where any of these are requested as reviewers
 ```

-**Note**: This feature requires a GitHub token with `read:org` scope.
+**Note**: The requested reviewers feature requires a GitHub token with `read:org` scope.
 If the scope is not available, the feature will be disabled gracefully.

 ## Monitoring & Troubleshooting